-What is the role of CRAs and PoPs in NPS?
+What is the role of CRAs and PoPs in NPS Schemes?

 Central Record-Keeping Agencies or CRAs issue you a PRAN (Permanent Retirement Account Number) Card and maintain your NPS account.
-They also process withdrawals and exits from the NPS.
+They also process withdrawals and exits from the National Pension System.
 You can make contributions directly on their websites and put in request for change of pension fund manager, asset allocation or KYC details like address.
 The two NPS CRAs are NSDL and Karvy.

 PoPs or Points of Presence are intermediaries who facilitate account opening, accept contributions (both physical cheques and online) and update your details on request.
 In return they get a commission from your NPS corpus.
 This is 0.25% of each offline contribution and 0.1% of each online contribution.